-The Assessors are appointed by the Senate.
+The Assessors are appointed by the Standing Committee on Assessment acting on behalf of Senate.

 The Assessors prepare independent reports which are submitted together with their recommendations to the Board of Studies.
 The Board of Studies recommends to the Senate whether or not the degree should be awarded.